 Since I keep testing things on my Windows PC, I sometimes run into trouble, and in that case, performing a system restore is my first resort.
 If you remember creating a system restore point when the Command Prompt was working fine on your computer, you can restore all settings and undo the recent changes to your computer.

-1. Type “create a restore point” in the search box located in the Windows Start menu or the taskbar.
-Click on Create a restore point.
+1. Type “create a restore point” in the search box located in the Windows Start menu and click the Create a restore point option.

 2. Then click the System Restore > Next button.system restore option windows 11